onepf/AppDF/specification/appds_spec_1_0.md

 Status
 -------------
-Current status: draft
+Current status: final specification
-Specification version: 0.97
+Specification version: 1.00
 Last update: March 25, 2013

 Change History
 -------------
+### Version 1.00 (April 08, 2013)
+* Version 0.97 is accepted as 1.0 without changes

 ### Version 0.97 (March 23, 2013)

 * `href` attribute is added to the `<eula>` tag, now the `<eula>` should include both a link to the EULA webpage as well as full EULA text.